afellowcorn/sps_framework/docs/writing/index.md

 ### Megafauna

-- Megafauna, in the Clangen context, is any creature that is so far out of a cat's size range as to make a contest between a cat and that creature fundamentally pointless.
+- Megafauna, in the ClanGen context, is any creature that is so far out of a cat's size range as to make a contest between a cat and that creature fundamentally pointless.
 - A canon example would be Sharptooth, the mountain lion
 - Examples you might want to include in game are lions, tigers, wolves, bears, elephants, moose, cows, alligators, dolphins, etc.
-- What's important for clangen is that we want to make the game feel like these big creatures exist in the same world as the Clan, but that the Clan is not _constantly interacting or in danger from them_.
+- What's important for ClanGen is that we want to make the game feel like these big creatures exist in the same world as the Clan, but that the Clan is not _constantly interacting or in danger from them_.
 So, for example, a plain patrol about scenting lion scat?
 Great.
 A plain patrol about being chased by a lion?
 That one better be _rare_ (and very dangerous).
 - You're encouraged to think of interesting interactions with megafauna that increase their presence in the game without subjecting the player Clan to undue amounts of danger!
 For example, a mountain Clan scavenging and eating the discarded placenta of a moose in newleaf is a wonderful source of prey, that implies moose are present in the world without requiring the Clan to risk interacting with it.
 Or what myths might a plains Clan tell about elephant?
 The beach Clans swap herbs and prey with dolphins without risking getting eaten by them.
 - Basically, we want to feel like there are these massive creatures in the Clan's world, without having to solely focus gameplay on why the Clan isn't immediately getting eaten by a tiger.